Frequently Asked Hog & Spit Roast Questions - Established 9 years

 Answer - If they are not an established caterer, then yes.
 Either visit their advertised address or check their premises out on Google Earth.
 If their website does not have an address, or they always use an answer phone, they are not serious........don't touch them with a barge pole.
 Especially if there is no evidence of a fridge van being owned or used.

 Answer - There seems to be a lack of refrigeration by the outside catering person.
 I understand 95% are happy to pre-cook food and warm up on the day.
-Warmed up food can be dangerous and tastes bland.
+Re heated food can be dangerous and tastes bland.

-Question - Should I sent in a deposit to book my catering.
+Question - Should I send in a deposit to book my catering?

 Answer - Every year thousands of clients make enquires for event catering.
-If you have got a quote from a professional caterer, book straight away, the caterer knows where they are in respect of bookings and so do you.
+If you have got a quote from a professional caterer, book straight away and pay a deposit .
+The caterer knows where they are in respect of bookings and so do you.
 If you leave it for weeks and go back the chances are that your caterer will already be booked up or have several clients 'in the pipeline'

 Answer - Costs associated with outside catering such as labour, produce, fuel, transport, taxes, administration, and general running costs for each job represent a big chunk of your quote.
 Guest number reductions only reduce produce cost.